 7. Get to classes early to get the best spot at the front and familiarise yourself with the environment, equipment and teacher.
 Make friends with the space.

 8. All of the above translates into you get out what you put in, which brings me full circle back to the beauty of a run outdoors.
 If I run four miles without stopping, even if I run slowly, it’s still the real deal: a full on, nowhere-to-hide workout.

 9. Approach gym classes as if learning to run for the first time.
 Walk your circuit slowly at first until you have familiarised yourself with it and it feels like second nature.
 Only then build up your speed/weights/number of reps.

 10. Prioritise your runs over the gym.
 A run outdoors will always beat the gym simply because you are outside.
-As the days shorten and the weather worsens, any opportunity for a healthy dose of fresh air and some mental breathing space is a must.
+Any opportunity for a healthy dose of fresh air and some mental breathing space is a must.